deborahdore/how-dns-undermines-tor-anonymity/README.md

-# how-DNS-undermines-Tor-anonymity
+# How DNS undermines Tor anonymity

-The goal of the repository is to reproduce the model of the paper by Sandra Siby, Marc Juarez, Claudia Diaz, Narseo Vallina-Rodriguez, Carmela Troncoso: "Encrypted DNS --> Privacy?
-A Traffic Analysis Perspective" and tune it to obtain better attacks result.
+The goal of the repository is to reproduce the model of the paper by Sandra Siby, Marc Juarez, Claudia Diaz, Narseo Vallina-Rodriguez, Carmela Troncoso: _Encrypted DNS --> Privacy?
+A Traffic Analysis Perspective_ and tune it to obtain better attacks result.

 The repository is organized as follows: